kurttheviking/egreedy-js/README.md

 #### `Algorithm#reward(arm, reward)`

-Inform the algorithm about the payoff from a given arm.
+Inform the algorithm about the payoff earned from a given arm.

 **Arguments**